 Recommended: Identify B2CNotiAgent.exe related errors

-If B2CNotiAgent.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 76% dangerous.
+If B2CNotiAgent.exe is located in a subfolder of the user's profile folder, the security rating is 76% dangerous.
 The file size is 179,536 bytes (31% of all occurrences), 182,208 bytes and 4 more variants.
 The program has a visible window.
 The application has no file description.
 The software starts upon Windows startup (see Registry key: MACHINE\Run).
 File is hidden.
 The file is not a Windows system file.
 B2CNotiAgent.exe is able to monitor applications.

 Important: Some malware camouflages itself as B2CNotiAgent.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the B2CNotiAgent.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.